jcmdln/gein/Readme.md

 ## Warnings
-- AzrynOS is not production-ready, proceed with caution.
+- Read the warnings at the top of `install.sh` FIRST!
 - You must manually partition and mount your disks.
   - Consult your Gentoo Handbook.
-- Read the warnings at the top of `install.sh` FIRST!
-  - Your root password is set to the value of $Hostname for simplicity.
-    Change your root password with 'passwd' after the MINIMAL install.
-  - Be sure to uncomment the appropriate `VIDEO_CARDS` line and modify as needed
-  - By default, $AutoKernel is set to 'true' which means that the kernel will be built using 'make defconfig'.
-If you want to run 'make defconfig; make menuconfig' then set $AutoKernel to 'false'.
-    You may also supply your own URL to $KernelConfig while setting
-    $AutoKernel to 'false' to use a pre-built kernel config.
-And example kernel config is provided though commented out.
+- AzrynOS does not ship with a web browser or office suite.

 ## Getting Started